 One of the main platforms we use as recruiters to find candidates in a specialist industry is LinkedIn.
-I am going to discuss some of the fundamentals that should be on a LinkedIn profile in order to give a good, first impression.
+Here we are going to discuss some of the fundamentals that should be on a LinkedIn profile in order to give a good, first impression.

 Although your resume will include a detailed version of your work experience, you shouldn’t avoid taking time to ensure your LinkedIn profile has the relevant key words for you to be found.